lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	_New pipeline to run stored procedure_

-1. Make sure the output dataset slices are ran so the ProductStats table is populated and you can proceed with the next exercise to consume the just populated table.
+1. Make sure the output dataset slices have completed with success so the adw.ProductLogSummary table is populated.
+Once the summary table is populated you can proceed with the next exercise to consume the just populated table.

 	![New pipeline output slices](Images/ex3task4-sp-pipeline-slices.png?raw=true "New pipeline output slices")